What do you do when you want to give up on marriage?

 As you do your part, God will do His.
 You can’t change your husband, but God can.

 As you think and plan, please plan from a position of hope, not defeat.

-It’s not possible to share everything in a single blog post (this was long!) but I’ve laid it all out in the book – how to change the dynamics of a difficult marriage so you can thrive.
+It’s not possible to share everything in a single blog post (this was long!) but I’ve laid it all out in in my book Blues to Bliss: Creating Your Happily Ever After in the Early Years

 Question – What encouragement can you add?
-What one tip has made the biggest difference in your marriage?
+What one thing has made the biggest difference in your marriage especially when you felt “I want to give up on marriage “?
 Lets talk in Comments.

 Sharing with Wedded Wednesday